 Northwood University is committed to offering study abroad programs to fit student needs.
-All programs include a minimum of a one 3 academic credit course and the subject matter of the academic credit(s) varies according to the expertise and experience of the faculty leader and nature of the study abroad program.
+All programs include a minimum of a one 3credit academic course and the subject matter of the academic credit(s) varies according to the expertise and experience of the faculty leader and nature of the study abroad program.